HavenInc/janus_old/README.md

 > In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/; Latin: Ianus, pronounced [ˈjaː.nus]) is the god of beginnings and transitions, and thereby of gates, doors, doorways, passages and endings.
 He is usually depicted as having two faces, since he looks to the future and to the past.

 ## Overview
 The skeleton provided here is a barebones [Strongloop/Loopback](https://docs.strongloop.com/display/public/LB/Getting+started+with+LoopBack) application.
+The additions include

-The only addition is the `Person` model, which extends the built-in `User` model, and allows the use of all the built-in methods that ship with the Loopback `User` model.
+- The `Person/People` model, which extends the built-in `User` model, and allows the use of all the built-in methods that ship with the Loopback `User` model.
 You are not required to use the `Person` model, but please think of API security and use Slack payload tokens to secure the receiving end.
+- The `Slack` model.
+This is where your custom code will live, and where you'll add the libraries of your choosing to communicate with Slack.

 ## The Mini Project
 Create a small app that will communicate with a Slack channel.